 The second thing to consider when planning a trip during the week between Christmas and New Years, is that this is THE busiest week of the year for the Disney parks.
 It is typical for one or more of the parks to actually close for periods of time, during several days during this week.
 Disney typically does a staggered type of closing schedule where the parks are first closed to non-Disney resort guests, then to Disney guests who have not already been to that park earlier in the day, and finally, to everyone.
 While this is most common at Magic Kingdom, it does also happen to the other parks as well.

-So keep this in mind, ESPECIALLY if you are not staying on Disney property: go EARLY to make sure y100_0139ou get into the park of your choice.
+So keep this in mind, ESPECIALLY if you are not staying on Disney property: go EARLY to make sure you get into the park of your choice.
 Have a plan to visit your most important must-dos (especially those that are very popular) first thing, and make very good use of Fast-Passes.
 Expect the big attractions to have all Fast-Passes gone for the day by lunch, and to have lines of several hours.

 With regards to this, my best advice is to have very low expectations.
 You will probably not see or do everything you want.
 But go with the flow, and take the time to enjoy the many OTHER things that Disney offers during the Holiday season.
 Most are absolutely free. 🙂